Logo

 Manchester United may have signed a football shirt sponsorship deal this week that blows their rivals out of the water, but the big news for Newcastle United fans is that they’re lagging behind arch-rivals Sunderland.

-On the pitch Newcastle may have taken the plaudits last season and fully regained football supremacy in the north-east with their fifth-placed position in the Premier League table, but off it seemingly has more work to do.
+On the pitch Newcastle may have taken the plaudits last season and fully regained football supremacy in the north-east with their fifth-placed position in the Premier League table, but off it Mike Ashley seemingly has more work to do.

 Sunderland have taken a leap over Newcastle in the football shirt sponsorship stakes, with their new deal that will see Invest in Africa featured on Sunderland shirts from this campaign thought to be worth £20 million a year, putting them equal fourth in European football.